 1. Get a Domain name

 There are 2 options to buy your domain name, to get it from your host (you could do it when you order your account), and to buy it from one of the biggest domain names registers.
-We prefer the second option, because you could get the domain for better price and to be independent from your host if you decide to move your site to another host after some period.
+We prefer the second option because you could get the domain for a better price and to be independent of your host if you decide to move your site to another host after some period.
 For example, you could get a cheap domain name from GoDaddy for less than a $1 ($0.99), because they are the World’s Largest Registrar with more than 60 million domains under management.

 2. Get an account

-3. Setup your services
+3. Set up your services